2/19/2025

 President and Chief Executive Officer

-Well, Scott and I have known each other for a long time and I'm thrilled that Scott has agreed to join the board.
+Look, Scott and I have known each other for a long time, and I'm thrilled that Scott has agreed to join the board.
 I think, you know, we have been on a path as a board that's been very deliberate in how we refresh the board with capabilities that are going to help us navigate the landscape that we're in.
-And Scott's the latest at in that.
-And, you know, he brings unique capabilities and has a track record of accelerating cash generation, deleveraging, value creation.
-And I'm really excited that he's going to help us in this journey.
+And Scott's the latest add in that.
+And, you know, he brings unique capabilities and has a track record of accelerating cash generation, deleveraging, value creation, and I'm really excited that he's going to help us in this journey.

 speaker

-The second question is, in your prepared remarks, what you said was that over time you reduced costs associated with the M&M acquisition by about 250 million.
-And then later in the script, what you say is that there's been competitive dynamics in your largest product lines like nylon, which offset your over a year improvements made to the cost position, you know, as well as lower raw materials and manufacturing footprint cost reduction.
-So when you look at the M&M business from the time that you acquired it, like where do we stand now?
-Is the EBITDA really no different because price degradation has offset all of the cost improvements or or, you know, can you give us like where did we start and where are we now with the M&M acquisition?
+Second question is, in your prepared remarks, what you said was that over time, you reduced costs associated with the M&M acquisition by about $250 million.
+And then later in the script, what you say is that there's been competitive dynamics in your largest product lines like nylon, which offset your over-year improvements made to the cost position, as well as lower raw materials and manufacturing footprint cost reduction.
+So when you look at the M&M business from the time that you acquired it, where do we stand now?
+Is the EBITDA really no different because price degradation has offset all of the cost improvements or, you know, can you give us like, where did we start and where are we now with the M&M acquisition?

 speaker